HappyFrowl/documentation/Linux/StorageManagement.md

   - All these binaries are mapped together using the `PATH` environment variable (`$PATH`).
   - `which` command shows the location of a binary and gives precedence to `/usr/bin` if the command exists in multiple places.

-`/etc` - Editable Text Config
-- Stores system configuration files (e.g., `.config` files).

-`/home` - User Files
-- Contains user-specific files and configurations.

-`/boot` - Boot Files
+`/root` - Root
+- Home directory for root

+`/run`
+- Rendezvous point for running programs

+`/sbin` - System Binaries
-- Contains files required to boot the system:
+- Contains core system binaries or executables for the superuser (root).
-  - `initrd`
+- Example: `mount`
-  - The Linux kernel:
-    - `vmlinux`: Uncompressed kernel.
-    - `vmlinuz`: Compressed kernel.

-`/dev` - Device Files
-- Provides access to hardware and drivers as if they are files.

-`/opt` - Optional Software
-- Stores optional or add-on software.

-`/var` - Variable Files
-- Contains files that change while the OS is running:
-  - Logs are stored here
+`/srv`
+- Files held for distribution through web or other servers

-- `/tmp` - Temporary Files
+`/tmp` - Temporary Files
 - Stores temporary files.
 - Files in `/tmp` are non-persistent between reboots.

-`/proc` - Process Filesystem
-- An illusionary filesystem created in memory by the Linux kernel.
-- Used to keep track of running processes.
-    - In other words, files on all running processes found with `ps aux` can be found here
-- Other useful files are: `cpuinfo`, `meminfo`, `version`, `sysrq-trigger`
-    * More on these in the System Administration chapter
+`/usr`
+- Hierarchy of secondary files and commands
+    - `/usr/bin` - Most commands and executable files
+    - `/usr/include` - Header files for compiling C programs
+    - `/usr/lib` - Libraries; also support files for standard programs
+    - `/usr/local` - Local software or config data
+    - `/usr/sbin` - Less essential command for administration and repair
+    - `/usr/share` - Items that might be common to multiple systems
+    - `/usr/share/man` - On-line man pages
+    - `/usr/src` - Source code  for nonlocal software (not widely used)
+    - `/usr/tmp` - More temporary space (preserved between reboots)

+`/var` - Variable Files
+- system specific data and few config files
+    - `/var/adm` - varies: logs, setup records, strange admin bits
+    - `/var/log` - system log files
+    - `/var/run` - same function as /run; now a symlink
+    - `/var/spool` - Spooling (that is, storage) directories for printers, mail, etc.
+    - `/var/tmp` - more temporary space (preserved between reboots)

 ### inodes
 * **inode** - index node